7challa/KafkaSecurity/create_topics_msk/README.txt

 2. Skips topics if the topic is already present on the cluster
 3. Doesn't automatically update topic paramters is they are update in the second run

+Note: Need kafka-2.8.1 install (tar) on EC2 & download IAM jar from AWS to lib folder